John Fox Slater: Other

 As well as the Slater Memorial Museum, the John Fox Slater House in Norwich, Connecticut is another legacy.

 The John Fox Slater Elementary School in Washington, D.C., now closed, was named in his honor.
 The building is now listed on the National Register of Historic Places.

+Slater High School in Bristol, Tennessee, was a segregated school that closed in 1865.